2.6 C

 • The park’s northwest section is home to Cedersdals malmgård (Cedersdal’s Manor), an 18th-century manor house with the only preserved tobacco barn in the heart of Stockholm.

-• Stefanskyrkan (St. Stephen’s Church) is a stunning church that was finished in 1904 and is located at the intersection of Tulegatan and Frejgatan.
+• Finished in 1904, Stefanskyrkan (St. Stephen’s Church) is a stunning church located at the intersection of Tulegatan and Frejgatan.
 In addition, the church has a Carl Eldh stone crucifix and a light sandstone facade.
-The original wooden chapel, which was built in 1899, was moved to Aspudden in southern Stockholm and given the new name St. Sigfrid’s Church.
+In 1899, they moved the original wooden chapel to Aspudden in southern Stockholm and renamed it St. Sigfrid’s Church.

-• Sculptures: Anders Jönsson‘s “Girl in the Evening Sun” sculpture was added to the park in 1955.
+• In 1955, the park welcomed Anders Jönsson‘s “Girl in the Evening Sun” sculpture.
 The sculpture is located in the northwest of Vanadislunden, atop a hill.

 Vanadisbadet’s outdoor swimming

-Vanadisbadet is a public swimming pool with outdoor swimming facilities that is situated in Vanadislunden.
+Vanadisbadet, a public swimming pool with outdoor swimming facilities, is located in Vanadislunden.
 Here is essentially the best spot to cool off in the sweltering summer months.

 Conclusion